This post was most recently updated on December 13th, 2020

 Secondly, because Cyprus is an EU member state and it’s in the Eurozone.

 Again, I was equally motivated by its economy, safety, and security.

-As a matter of fact, I was also motivated because of the information about Cyprus on the internet.
+As a matter of fact, I was also motivated because of Cyprus’s information on the internet.

 Above all, its geographical position as well was a motivating factor to me.

-Before you even think of applying for Cyprus on a student visa, I suggest you read these following articles.
+Before you even think of applying for Cyprus on a student visa, I suggest you read the following articles.